Pacific Connections: Phase II

 The forest was planted predominantly with plants propagated from wild-collected seed procured by Cistus Nursery and through partnerships with botanic gardens based in New Zealand.

-Now that the New Zealand Forest construction is completed, we have begun fundraising for the planting of the Cascadia Forest, as well as for the endowment to ensure the long-term maintenance of both forests.
-The grading, pathways, and retaining walls for the forest were completed during Phase I, and some planting has already taken place.
+The grading, pathways, and retaining walls for the Cascadia Forest were completed during Phase I, and some planting has already taken place.
 Planting the Cascadia Forest will be a gradual process, taking place over the course of several years as plant material propagated from wild-collected seeds matures and becomes ready to be transplanted.
-We aim to raise a total of $525,000 to complete the planting of Cascadia; $275,000 has already been raised, as of summer 2013.
-The City of Seattle will provide an additional $200,000 for this portion of the project through the Parks and Green Space Levy.
+As of summer 2013, the Foundation raised $275,000 for this planting work.
+The City of Seattle provided an additional $200,000 for this portion of the project through the Parks and Green Space Levy.

 The Cascadia Forest will cover nearly two acres and represent the unique vegetation found in the Siskiyou Range on the border between Oregon and California.
 It includes the highest elevation point in the Arboretum, with a circular rock overlook.
 The hill below will be planted with species reflecting those found at various elevation levels in the Siskiyous: an alpine meadow, a Brewer’s spruce forest, an oak forest, and an already mature stand of Pacific madronas.
 A dramatic stone staircase, featuring rock from local state quarries, and a series of pathways are already constructed and will lead visitors through each forest zone.
 A bog garden featuring wetland plants of the Siskiyou has also been created.